 Researchers at the National Physical Laboratory are one step closer to changing the international definition of the kilogram.
 By using technology produced by the NPL, scientists will be able to redefine the kilogram in terms of Planck’s constant.

 The international system of units (SI) is the most widely used system of measurement for commerce and science.
-Ideally the seven base units within the SI (meter, kilogram, second, kelvin, ampere, mole and candela) should be stable over time and universally reproducible, which requires definitions based on fundamental constants of nature.
-The kilogram is the only unit still defined by a physical artefact.
+Ideally, the seven base units within the SI (meter, kilogram, second, kelvin, ampere, mole, and candela) should be stable over time and universally reproducible, which requires definitions based on fundamental constants of nature.
+The kilogram is the only unit still defined by a physical artifact.

 Planck’s constant is a fundamental constant of nature which relates the frequency (color) of a particle of light (a photon) to its energy.
 By using two quantum mechanical effects discovered in the last 60 years: the Josephson effect and the quantum Hall effect, electrical power can be measured in terms of Planck’s constant (and time).

 The watt balance — first proposed by Brian Kibble at NPL in 1975 — relates electrical power to mechanical power.
 This allows for very accurate measurements of Planck’s constant in terms of the SI units of mass, length and time.
 The SI units of length and time are already fixed in terms of fundamental and atomic constants.
 If the value of Planck’s constant is fixed, the watt balance would provide a method of measuring mass.